clearml-agent, an agent recreates an entire execution environment, be it by pulling the docker container or

 - Linux -

-extra_docker_shell_script:, which is where we will be putting our extra script.
+extra_docker_shell_script:, which is where you will put an extra script.
 If it is commented out, make sure to uncomment the line.
-We will use the example script that is already there
+Use the example script that is already there

 ["apt-get install -y bindfs", ].